zaicyxu/Knowledge_safety/README.md

 	- ~~What kind of functionalities containing this system?~~
 	- ~~Which sensor is most related to the pedestrian detection?~~

-#### Issues from the Orchestrator Sides

-1. Unify the name between LLM and Prolog.

-​	e.g., mono_camera and Mono Camera.

-2. What's the queries for Prolog ???

-#### Issues from Current Framework

-1. Whats' the relationships between Neo4j and Prolog?

-a) Prolog generates the inferred graphs, which contain the facts existed in the Logic knowledgebase.

-2. What's the input of the framework?

-a) Test cases and other system-related questions

 3. What's the main workflow of the framework?